emmanuel-mendez/layout/README.md

 # grid-template
 Grid template (HTML + CSS + JS)

 Click on "Use this template" to start your own project.
+The source code is into the src/ folder.

 Published at https://emmanelos.github.io/grid-template/